Sardinian language

-Sardinian or Sard (sardu /sc/, limba sarda, /src/, /srd/, or lìngua sarda, /sro/) is a Romance language spoken by the Sardinians on the Western Mediterranean island of Sardinia.
+Sardinian or Sard is a Romance language spoken by the Sardinians on the Italian Mediterranean island of Sardinia.

-The original character of the Sardinian language among the Romance languages has long been known among linguists.
+The distinctive character of the Sardinian language among the Romance languages has long been known among linguists.
 Many Romance linguists consider it, together with Italian, as the language that is the closest to Latin among all of Latin's descendants.
 However, it has also incorporated elements of Pre-Latin (mostly Paleo-Sardinian and, to a much lesser degree, Punic) substratum, as well as a Byzantine Greek, Catalan, Spanish, French, and Italian superstratum.
-These elements originate in the political history of Sardinia, whose indigenous society experienced for centuries competition and at times conflict with a series of colonizing newcomers.
+These elements originate in the political history of Sardinia, whose indigenous society experienced competition and, at times, conflict with a series of colonizing newcomers.